moonlit-ai/.github/profile/README.md

-## 👋 Hi, thanks for visiting Moonlit.ai!
+## 👋 Hi, thanks for visiting Moonlit!
 Pan-European legal research powered by artificial intelligence.

 #### 🌱 About